 A valid passport and visa are required to travel to Somalia.
 It is important to prepare these documents long in advance as Somalia’s changing political climate can affect document processing times.

-For more information, see our Chad visa page.
+For more information, see our Somalia visa page.
 Or contact a Passport Health Passport and Visa specialist by calling 1-844-366-8472 or by filling out our online form.

 Somalia remains hot year-round, due to its proximity to the equator.